 Rockstor offers the possibility to integrate plugins via Docker.
 The plugins are available as containers, which Docker virtualizes on the host system.

-Apart from the traditional NAS system, it can be also used as Personal Cloud Server and SMB Cloud Server, we can set as per the requirement and data availability.
+Apart from the traditional NAS system, it can be also used as Personal Cloud Server and SMB Cloud Server, which we can set as per the requirement and data availability.

 Key Features of Rockstor: